dhis2/developer-portal/blog/2023-06-30-app-competition-results.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7dlTw4loy7k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-One of the goals we want you to keep in mind, all of the applications you’ve seen in this article or on the CoP, are intended to be shared!
+One of the goals we want you to keep in mind, all of the applications you’ve seen in this article or shared on the CoP during the conference, are intended to be shared!
 So if you feel one of the applications can be suitable for your organisation as well, get in touch with the respective organisations and see how you can work together to improve your DHIS2 systems.